Onjsdev Logo

 When you first add Axios to your project, you get a very basic setup for making HTTP requests.
-The problem with this setup is that you need to repeatedly configure it to set request configurations such as headers, timeouts, and base URLs for each API call, which becomes tedious quickly, especially with multiple APIs.
+But there’s a catch — every time you make a request, you have to manually configure things like headers, timeouts, and base URLs.
+Doing this over and over, especially when dealing with multiple APIs, quickly becomes repetitive and error-prone.
 This is where custom Axios instances come into play.

 What is an Axios Instance?

 An Axios instance is a customized version of the Axios client.
-Creating an Axios instance allows you to make HTTP requests with pre-configured settings, eliminating the need to repeatedly configure request settings for each API call.
+Creating an Axios instance allows you to make your HTTP requests with pre-configured settings, so you don’t have to repeat yourself every time you make a request.

-For example, you can set default values for your request headers, authentication tokens, base URLs, and request and response interceptors.
-This centralizes your HTTP requests and makes it easier to work with multiple APIs
+Using an instance, you can set default values for your request settings such as headers, authentication tokens, base URLs, and request and response interceptors.
+This also centralizes your HTTP requests and makes it easier to work with your APIs.

 Now, let's look at how to create an Axios instance.